-If both you and your spouse die, your surviving spouse can leave \$23,160,000 estate tax free without complex estate planning.
-The reason is that your \$11,580,000 exclusion amount is "portable", which means that your surviving spouse can use any unused portion of your exclusion amount in addition to the survivor's own \$11,580,000 exclusion amount.
+Following the death of the first spouse, your surviving spouse can leave about \$26 million estate tax free without complex estate planning.
+The reason is that your \$13 million exclusion amount (2023) is "portable", which means that your surviving spouse can use any unused portion of your exclusion amount in addition to the survivor's own \$13 million exclusion amount.
 In order to get this benefit, an estate tax return must be filed on the first death in order to elect "portability" of your exclusion amount.